 Alberta boasts expansive natural beauty so you can find activity and wonder at your doorstep.

-For more information, check out the Government of Alberta's Welcome to Alberta: Information for Newcomers guide.
+For more information, check out the Government of Alberta's Opportunity Alberta page.

 If you are a healthcare professional wanting to work in our province, you need to be licensed or registered with the Alberta regulatory college or licensing body for your profession.